-On the front-end, which is not visible unless the computer is opened is several dozen other cables that connect the power supply to each of the devices and the computer motherboard.
-With many PC computers today the power supply connects to the motherboard using an ATX style connector, other connectors include: Auxiliary connector, Berg connector, Molex connector, and P4 connector.
+On the front-end, which is not visible unless the computer is opened are several cables that connect the power supply to each of the devices and the computer motherboard.
+A power supply connects to the motherboard using an ATX style connector and uses other connectors include an auxiliary connector, Berg connector, Molex connector, and P4 connector to power other devices.

 What items are powered by the computer PSU?

 Everything contained within the computer chassis is powered by the computer.
 For example, your motherboard, ram, CPU, hard drive, and disc drive are all drawing power from the power supply.
 Any other external devices and peripherals such as the computer monitor and printer have their own power source.